guettli/programming-guidelines/README.md

 For Python, there is [py-spy](https://github.com/benfred/py-spy) to dump the stack traces.
 The dumps can get analyzed by [speedscope](https://github.com/jlfwong/speedscope).

-### Use "master" for development
+### Use "main" for development

 You confuse newcomers if your development branch has a different name.
-If you call the development branch "master", then all introduction material at Github does apply.
-And if your code is at Github, all people can see that your project is still alive, since the master branch gets displayed per default.
+If you call the development branch "main", then all introduction material at Github does apply.
+And if your code is at Github, all people can see that your project is still alive, since the main branch gets displayed per default.

 Anecdote: The [tinelic](https://github.com/sergeyksv/tinelic/) project did all the coding in the "development" branch.
-The master branch was not updated for three years.
+The main branch was not updated for three years.
 I thought this project was dead.
 The maintainer was upset because he recently pushed changes into this branch.
 See [issue #9](https://github.com/sergeyksv/tinelic/issues/9#issuecomment-558557925)

 ### monorepo != monolith